 The Gray Creek Pass forestry road to Kimberley

-This 85 kilometre scenic back road to the east Kootenays turns off highway 3A at Gray Creek, 20 minutes drive south of the Kootenay Lake Ferry.
-The Oliver Road turn-off is just a stone’s throw south of the Gray Creek Store, but you can also turn east on Anderson Road, one kilometre south of the store.
+This 85 km scenic back road to the east Kootenays turns off highway 3A at Gray Creek, 20 minutes drive south of the Kootenay Lake Ferry.
+The Oliver Road turn-off is just a stone’s throw south of the Gray Creek Store, but you can also turn east on Anderson Road, one km south of the store.
 Both roads meet at a bridge; from here all traffic must continue up a series of switchbacks on Anderson Road, staying on the south of the river.
 The Gray Creek Forest Service road begins on a sweeping right-hand corner at 1.3 km. (you will see a red stop sign on your left).

 Please take time to read the warning signs before proceeding.
 In the first 15 km. of this trip you will ascend to 2028 meters to the summit of the Purcell Mountains.
 The route, which can have snow even in August, includes numerous corners and grades of up to 14 percent.
 There are no emergency services.
 Travel slowly – this is not a short-cut to the hardtop.